zerok-ai/zk-operator/README.md

-# Zerok-operator
+# Zerok-Operator
-The Zerok Operator is part of the [Zerok system ](https://zerok-ai.github.io/helm-charts/), which is a set of tools for observability in Kubernetes clusters.
-The Zerok system works along with the Opentelemetry Operator.
+The Zerok Operator is part of the [Zerok System](https://zerok-ai.github.io/helm-charts/), which is a set of tools for observability in Kubernetes clusters.
+The Zerok System works along with the OpenTelemetry Operator.
 Check out these docs [add link here] to learn more about how Zerok can benefit you.

 The Zerok Operator is a Kubernetes operator that provides a custom resource definition (CRD) for creating probes to capture traces of interest within Kubernetes clusters.
 A probe is a set of rules defined by the user for capturing traces of interest.
 The probes are created using the `ZerokProbe` custom resource definition (CRD).
 You can refer to the [ZEROKPROBE.md](ZEROKPROBE.md) for details about creating the `ZerokProbe` CRD.